 Assistant Professor, Postsecondary / Higher Education Salary

-Average Assistant Professors in the United States make around $64K per year.
-Earnings for this group are mostly affected by the company, followed by the particular city and experience level.
-The majority of workers are highly satisfied with their job.
+An average Assistant Professor in the United States can expect to take home roughly $64K per year.
+Compensation for this group is mainly affected by the company, but the particular city and tenure are influential factors as well.
 Almost all report receiving medical coverage from their employers and a fair number collect dental insurance.
+Job satisfaction is reported as high by the vast majority of workers.
 Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 52 percent.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Assistant Professor, Postsecondary / Higher Education